corytodd/ktml-check/README.md

 patches will be dumped here.
 Also included is a file called series which enumerates the path to each patch in order.

+## Snap Installation

+The easiest way to use this tool is to install the snap.

+    snap install ktml-check --channel edge

-## Setup
+## Local Setup

-We recommend using a virtual environment.
-Starting by install `python3-venv`.
+We recommend using a virtual environment for local development.Start by installing `python3-venv`.

     apt install python3-venv